 Olumo rock is one of the most popular tourist attractions in Nigeria.
 It is located in the heart of Abeokuta, Ogun State.
 Nigeria.
-The name Olumo which can be loosely translated as “under the Rock“.
+The name Olumo can be loosely translated as “under the Rock“.
 It has become one of the top tourist attractions in Abeokuta.
 This historical rock has attracted tourists from all works of life.
 This gigantic mountain could be seen from different corners of Abeokuta city.
 Abeokuta is the capital of Ogun State.
 It is an ancient city located in the South West of Nigeria within one hour drive from Lagos.

 History of Olumo Rock

 The Olumo Rock is an ancient rock located in Abeokuta which serves as a fortress to the Egba residents during the inter-tribal war around 1800.
 The rock was discovered by a hunter named Adagba in the 19th Century.
 The rock was beneficial in helping the Egba’s win the inter-tribal war.
 It serves as a strategic hideout, a fortress and a vantage point for Egba Warriors.
 It is not just a tourist attraction, it is a sacred ground, a symbol of freedom, victory, strength and peace.